 I gladly call myself a bookworm and honestly my vision of the ideal day is like this: me, book, sunny balcony/ garden/ my bed.

-These books I can gladly recommend to all of you that: love hostels, hospitality and travel industry.
+These books (and podcasts) I can gladly recommend to all of you that: love hostels, hospitality and travel industry.

 Books for the total hospitality industry geeks